Round-Pi/flipperzero-tamagotch-p1/README.md

 How to play
 -----------
-Create a `tama_p1` folder in your microSD card, and put the ROM as `rom.bin`.
+Create a `tama_p1` folder in your microSD card.
 Use a search engine to find the Tamagotchi ROM.
 There is a file named `tama.b`.
 Rename this to `rom.bin`.

+*Controls are the same as the landscape version, but turned 90 degrees.*
 - Left button is A.
 - Down or OK is B.
 - Right button is C.